siddhant21074/Complete-ML-Project-Pipeline-and-Deployment-/executions_steps.md

 14) Now we do the data transformation in which we convert our data from categorical to numnerical or we also change the numerical value or scale it accordingly
 15) for this we use pipelines for numberical and categorical values which at once deals with both the columns, we create a seperate pipelines for numerical and categorical columns
+16) After data transformation we create a model trainer file in which we will test best regression model which will give best accuracy